SyncfusionExamples/how-to-display-the-wrapped-header-template-text-in-exported-pdf-file-in-wpf-data-grid/README.md

 # About the sample

-In SfDataGrid, you can wrap the header in exported PDF document by setting WordWrap property in PdfStringFormat class and apply the format to the PdfPageTemplateElement using PdfHeaderFooterEventHandler.
+In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you can wrap the header in exported PDF document by setting WordWrap property in PdfStringFormat class and apply the format to the PdfPageTemplateElement using PdfHeaderFooterEventHandler.

 ```c#
 private void Export_Click(object sender, RoutedEventArgs e)